Best Life Insurance for 70-Year-Olds and Over in 2025

 How Much Life Insurance Do You Need at 70?

-Life insurance needs assessment for seniors requires a different approach than for younger buyers.
-Your coverage amount should match your specific financial obligations and goals rather than following traditional income-replacement formulas that don't apply to most 70-year-olds.
+Seniors need a different approach to calculating life insurance coverage than younger buyers.
+Your coverage amount should match your financial obligations and goals rather than following traditional income-replacement formulas that don't apply to most 70-year-olds.

 Seniors don't need complex formulas to calculate life insurance needs.
 At 70, your coverage should focus on specific expenses rather than income replacement.
 Calculate what you need by adding four categories: final expenses, outstanding debts your family would inherit, income replacement for a surviving spouse, and inheritance goals.